 Tree cutting is quite a dangerous job for a home handyman.
 This is not to say it can’t be done in a safe manner, but a number of things can go wrong when working from heights with a chainsaw.

-Handyman tree cutting is ok for any tree smaller than 15ft (a single-story house).
-Normally cutting trees, whether it is removal or trim, that does not require you to work from heights, is ok to work on.
+Handyman tree cutting is okay for any tree smaller than 15ft (a single-story house).
+Normally cutting trees, whether it is removal or trimming, that does not require you to work from heights, is ok to work on.
 Larger trees that can be felled and will not damage anything if it does the wrong way will be fine.

 Large tree removals, use a pro arborist

 For larger trees, it is strongly suggested you use a professional tree service.
-They will cost a little more than the home handyman, but as they say “the por man pay’s twice”.
-Pro tree service are insured and highly skilled.
+They will cost a little more than the home handyman, but as they say “the poor man pays twice”.
+Pro tree services are insured and highly skilled.
 They will do the job right the first time.

-Your local handyman will swear until they are blue in the face they can easily cut the tree in question, but most of the time they conceded defeat half way through and you are left calling a pro service to finish the job.
-A lof of the time this will turn out to take longer and cost more due to mistakes made by the handyman.
+Your local handyman will swear until they are blue in the face that they can easily cut the tree in question, but most of the time they conceded defeat halfway through and you are left calling a pro service to finish the job.
+A lot of the time this will turn out to take longer and cost more due to mistakes made by the handyman.

 How to hire a professional tree service

-The best way to get a great deal on professional tree removal service is to use this FREE service.
+The best way to get a great deal on professional tree removal services is to use this FREE service.

-GoTreeQuotes quickly match you with the 3 tree surgeons voted #1 by previous users in your area.
+GoTreeQuotes quickly matches you with the 3 tree surgeons voted #1 by previous users in your area.